sbtourist/nimrod/README.md

 ## Alerts

 String values representing a generic message at a given time.
+It also provides the following statistical information:

+* Average and variance of time intervals between alert updates.

 Here's a log line representing an alert value: